oracle/truffleruby/doc/legal/legal.md

 # Java dependencies

-TruffleRuby has Maven dependencies on these modules, which are then included in the distribution:
+TruffleRuby has Java dependencies on these modules, which are then included in the distribution:

 #### Java Native Runtime and associated libraries